MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/upload-file.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../../../includes/cc-beta-prerelease-disclaimer.md)]

-The initiation of an analysis job requires a path to an `Azure` blob that is accessible by URL.
-We do provide the ability to upload a file to our Azure blob storage in the specified geography using the upload service.
-It is not required that our upload API be used in order to run analysis.
-You can upload using a `POST` request to the following: _/api/upload?api-version=1.0_.
-We are only able to support uploading a file up to 30 MB in size.
+The initiation of an analysis job requires a path to an Azure blob that is accessible by URL.
+The ability to upload a file to Azure blob storage in the specified geography using the upload service is provided.
+It is not required that the upload API be used in order to run analysis.
+You can upload using a `POST` request to the following: `[Geographical URI]/api/upload?api-version=1.0`.
+Uploading a file up to 30 MB in size is supported.
 For anything larger you will need to provide your own externally accessible Azure storage and SAS URI.

 > [!NOTE]
 >  This API does require an OAuth token.